 What’s The Best Steak For The BBQ?

-Answer:This can be a matter of preference.
-Personally, I recommend Rib Eye Steak.
-It is cut from the Prime Rib and has the perfect combination of flavour (due to fat marbling) and tenderness.
+A Rib Eye steak is cut from the Prime Rib and has the perfect combination of flavour (due to fat marbling) and tenderness.
 Other great steaks for grilling, by order of tenderness, are Tenderloin, T-Bone, New York Striploin, and Top Sirloin.

-T-Bone Steak: maybe the best of both worlds…. tenderloin on one side of the bone and N.Y. striploin on the other.
-The bone keeps the meat extra juicy and flavourful.
+Maybe the best of both worlds…. tenderloin on one side of the bone and N.Y. striploin on the other.
+Because of this, the bone keeps the meat extra juicy and flavourful.

-Rib Eye Steak: again, my personal favourite and the steak we recommend most at our stores.
+Again, my personal favourite and the steak we recommend most at our stores.
 The perfect combination of flavour and tenderness.
 There is fat in the steak and some people do not find this appealing.
 If you or your guests find this offensive, this may not be the steak for you.
-The sizing is consistent (we sell 8-9 oz steaks in our stores)
+The sizing is consistent (we sell 8-9 oz steaks) in our stores.

-Striploin Steak (New York): our best selling steak by far!
-This cut’s combination of tenderness, flavour and leanness makes it poplular.
-The sizing is consistent as well (we sell 7-8 oz steaks or 11-12 oz steaks) making them ideal for entertaining.
+Our best selling steak by far!
+This cut’s combination of tenderness, flavour and leanness makes it very popular.
+The sizing is consistent as well (we sell 7-8 oz steaks) making them ideal for entertaining.